Homemade Ravioli with Spinach and Ricotta Cheese

 salt and pepper

-I made this with different pastas; regular and whole wheat penne and with rigatoni (pictured above).
+I made this with different kinds of pastas; regular and whole wheat penne and with rigatoni (pictured above).
 Each version was great.
-I also used organic peas, spinach and walnuts.
+I also used organic peas, spinach, and walnuts.

 - Cook the pasta in a large pot of salted water.
 About a minute or two before the pasta is cooked, throw in the peas.
 I don’t cook the peas for more than a minute because I prefer them on the raw side.